The Sims 2: Seasons: Soundtrack

 Background music for The Sims 2: Seasons was composed by Mark Mothersbaugh.
 In-game diegetic music, following the practice for previous expansion packs, comprised Simlish covers of songs by real-world musicians.
 The soundtrack featured British singer-songwriter Lily Allen, covering her debut single "Smile"; other acts included Gov't Mule, the String Cheese Incident, and the Veronicas.
 Allen released a machinima music video for the "Smile" cover, the first official music video released for the series and the first official music video in Simlish.

 In February 2007, Electronic Arts announced their acquisition of the karaoke website Singshot.
 Three weeks later, they launched a contest for participants to upload their own Simlish covers of "Smile", competing for a monetary prize and the possibility of recording a Simlish cover for a later game.
 Winners would be selected by Allen.
 The winner ultimately contributed an original song to the stuff pack The Sims 2: Teen Style Stuff.

 Reception and legacy

-There are six new career paths, though none of them are particularly in keeping with the seasonal theme, or worth ditching a character in progress to try.
-Adventurer and Gamer are the most fun, though I did balk at the prospect of playing a virtual me, getting paid virtual money to play games, just as I'm getting paid real money to play as the virtual me, who's getting paid to...woah.
-Cosmic.